dLedda/climate-server/README.md

 All API endpoints that return a snapshot can specify the `timeFormat` parameter, with the value `unix` or `iso` to override default behaviour.

-A request to the API whose parameters are all given in a particular time format (either an ISO string or a unix timetamp) are all consistent will always return with all timestamps in the corresponding fomat unless the request specifies the "timeFormat" parameter to override.
+A request to the API whose parameters are all given in a particular time format (either an ISO string or a unix timetamp) are all consistent will always return with all timestamps in the corresponding format unless the request specifies the "timeFormat" parameter to override.
 If the request has mixed use of the time formats, the default will be an ISO string in UTC.